 To minimize the effects of the risks from business combinations, we examine our acquisition targets systematically and comprehensively and analyze them in detail in a multistage approval process.

-Among the main procurement risks are a restriction in the availability of individual raw materials and transport services as well as significant price increases for raw materials and logistics, which we cannot or can only partially pass on to the markets in the short term and which may thus have a negative impact on the Group’s earnings situation.
+Among the main procurement risks are a restriction in the availability of individual raw materials and transport services as well as significant price increases for raw materials and logistics, which we cannot or can only partially pass on to the markets in the short term and which may thus have a negative influence on the Group’s earnings situation.

 We continually analyze the situation on the raw-materials markets that are relevant for ALTANA.
 By doing so, we can identify price trends and structural shifts on the part of suppliers at an early stage and devise suitable measures.
 We take this knowledge into account when we arrange supply contracts.
-In addition, we take account of the volatility of raw-materials prices in our customer relations.
+In addition, we bear in mind the volatility of raw-materials prices in our customer relations.
 To be able to pass on price increases to the markets in the short term, we use the flexibility of price mechanisms and price lockup periods.

 Financial Market Risks

 Due to exchange-rate fluctuations, the translation of foreign currency positions into the Group currency, the euro, can have a negative effect on the Group’s sales and earnings performance (translation risks).
 Such negative effects can also result from business conducted in a foreign currency (transaction risks).
 Interest-rate changes influence financing costs.
 Defaults on trade accounts receivable or financial receivables can also have a negative effect on the Group’s earnings situation and its financial resources.
 If there is a lack of availability of financial resources for the implementation of acquisitions or major investment projects, we might not reach our strategic targets.

 To minimize credit default risks, we systematically examine the credit rating and payment behavior of our counterparties.
 The latter include customers, the banks we do business with, and other business partners where payment default can have an influence on our financial situation.

 We safeguard availability of financial resources through central control and monitoring of our Group-wide financial resources.
 In addition, by utilizing various financing instruments, we centrally provide a financial resources framework.
 It can be used to cover unplanned financial requirements in the short to medium term arising, for example, from acquisitions or a crisis-related decline in operating activities.

 As in the previous year, the group of financial market risks is assessed as a medium risk.
-We evaluate the most important individual risk in this risk group, namely negative effects on earnings from exchange-rate changes, as having the same probability of occurrence as in the previous year and a slightly lower potential to lead to losses.
+We evaluate the main individual risk in this risk group – negative earnings effects from exchange-rate changes – as having a slightly lower probability of occurrence as in the previous year and a slightly higher potential to lead to damages.
 Continued high cash inflows from operating business activity and the existing general financial resources framework continue to suffice to cover the expected cash outflows for investments, repayments, and dividends.

 With our innovation culture, which is put into practice at all levels of our organization, we highlight the importance of innovation and safeguard its status.
-Both at a decentralized and a Group level, we can continually evaluate and control our research and development activities based on financial and non-financial criteria.
-By investing above-average amounts in research and development and focusing on product adjustments and new developments, we can continually introduce products on the market that are tailored to customers’ individual and current needs and thus positively influence our competitive position.
+Both at a decentralized and at Group level, we can continually evaluate and control our research and development activities based on financial and non-financial criteria.
+By investing aboveaverage amounts in research and development, we can continually introduce products on the market that are tailored to customers’ individual and current needs and thus positively influence our competitive position.

 Production risks concern technical disruptions or human failure in production that can be harmful to people or the environment.
 Our goal is to minimize the effects of machine failure on the value chain by operating production lines independently from one another.
 It is compulsory for our staff to receive training in the clearly defined process and quality standards in the areas in question.
 In addition, we conclude property damage as well as plant and equipment breakdown insurances.
 Due to capacity utilization stretched to the limits, both the probability of occurrence and the amount of loss in the production risk group have increased compared to the previous year, resulting in an upgrade from low to medium in this risk class as well.

 Information technologies form the basis of nearly all of ALTANA’s business and communications processes.
-Breakdowns or other disruptions of IT systems can lead to far-reaching impairments in all of the Group’s value-added stages, which can have significant effects on business performance (IT risks).
+Breakdowns or other disruptions of IT systems can lead to farreaching impairments in all of the Group’s value-added stages, which can have significant effects on business performance (IT risks).
 In addition, potential risks arise from data loss or theft of business secrets.
 ALTANA attaches great importance to smooth availability of IT applications and services.
 To guarantee this, corresponding processes and organizational structures have been established.
 Emergency plans are in place in case of significant disruptions or losses of data.
 Due to the increased risk of cyberattacks and the resulting potential damage to internal processes and delivery capability, the group of IT risks has been rated higher in terms of both probability of occurrence and amount of damage, so that these are now reported as a medium risk.
 In the past fiscal year, in view of the increased risk profile, we significantly increased spending to expand security and protective measures against cyberattacks.
 We will continue this level of security and these protective measures in the coming years and regularly adjust them to the threat profile.

 Changes in political and regulatory framework conditions can lead to restrictions on trade or foreign-exchange transactions.
 Due to political unrest, it can be more difficult or even impossible to access the Group’s assets in the country or countries in question.
 On account of regulatory adjustments, it might no longer be possible to process or sell certain products or ingredients, or only with strong restrictions.
 We continually examine the political environment in the countries important for us and take current tendencies into account when evaluating business relationships.
 We only make direct investments in countries in which we assume the political environment is highly stable.
 We actively take part in legislative procedures and discussions important for us that focus on changes in the regulatory environment.
 As a result, we can anticipate possible new requirements early on.